Dear Dr. Civitelli,

 To help you avoid falling for a scam, you might want to get the book, “Work at Home Now: The No-nonsense Guide to Finding Your Perfect Home-based Job, Avoiding Scams, and Making a Great Living,” by Christine Durst and Michael Haaren.
 The authors warn you to steer clear of jobs where you are asked to pay an application fee or make an upfront investment, where the ad says that no experience is necessary but the implied earnings are unrealistically high, where the prospective employer asks for personal financial data, or the posting itself creates false scarcity by stressing that only a few openings exist.

-There are three legitimate work at home jobs sites that I like for exploring work at home options:
+There are four legitimate work at home jobs sites that I like for exploring work at home options:

 RatRaceRebellion.com – Free

 Skip The Drive – Free

 FlexJobs.com – $14.95/month with savings possible if you buy multiple months

 VirtualVocations.com – $6.99/week or $15.99/month with savings possible if you buy multiple months

 Flexible work expert Pat Katepoo says that in the past, most people who telecommute are able to do so only after convincing their boss at their current full time job to allow them to do so, and most such agreements involve telecommuting one to three days per week rather than 100% of the time.
 Ms. Katepoo provides reasonably priced proposal templates to help you negotiate flexible work schedules such as telecommuting, compressed work week, part time, job sharing, and maximum maternity leave.